 Around 1,100 battery producers comply through two authorised WEEE organisations which, by way of their WEEE authorisation, qualify as battery compliance organisations: 960 battery producers are signed up to El-Kretsen - set up in 2001 by 21 trade associations - and around 100 producers are signed up to Recipo (until May 2017 Elektonikåtervinning Förening, EAF) - established in 2007 as a not-for-profit organisation by SIBA, a large EEE retailer.
-Recipo claimed a market share of 25% of EEE and batteries POM in 2016.
+Recipo claimed a market share of 25% of EEE and batteries POM in 201611.
 An estimated 200 individual B2B EEE compliers also cover integrated portable batteries in their WEEE programmes.
+In 2018, El-Kretsen serviced 50,000 collection containers for WEEE and around 5,000 for batteries.
+During 2017/8 all were replaced by smaller, closable bins to reduce fire risks from expired Lithium batteries.